fullmontis/screenplay-mode/README.md

 few other screenwriting modes for Emacs.
 Why should you use `screenplay-mode`?

-- Compatibility: it saves the screenplays in plain text, meaning they will be compatible across all platforms, forever
+- *Compatibility*: it saves the screenplays in plain text, meaning they will be compatible across all platforms, forever

-- Simplicity: `screenplay-mode` is developed for simplicity and effectiveness, so that you can focus on creating; you can start using and mastering this mode in a few minutes
+- *Simplicity*: `screenplay-mode` is developed for simplicity and effectiveness, so that you can focus on creating; you can start using and mastering this mode in a few minutes

-- Fast: you can write a screenplay at the speed of though with just one command to move through the various indentations.
+- *Fast*: you can write a screenplay at the speed of though with just one command to move through the various indentations.

-- Freedom: released under the GNU GPL v3
+- *Freedom*: released under the GNU GPL v3

 ## Commands